 Q: Are you preparing for any international tournaments?

 In July, a karate fighter was chosen to represent Free Syria in a training camp in Eindhoven, the Netherlands.
 Prior to that, we prepared athletes to participate in international competitions for every sport, especially individual sports.
 We formed independent sports unions for each sport.

-[Ed.: On July 21-24, Eindhoven hosted a karate training camp in which five Syrian opposition karate players participated, Smart News Agency reported in July.]
+: On July 21-24, Eindhoven hosted a karate training camp in which five Syrian opposition karate players participated, Smart News Agency reported

 But following the bombing of the sports halls, we have postponed this work.

 Once the bombing dies down, we’ll rebuild the sports halls and continue our activities in liberated areas.